Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Introduction

-Recent surveys underline how multifaceted this challenge is.
-Scaling from single-robot autonomy to multi-robot collectives requires the tight integration of sensing, control, communication, and onboard computation, especially for aerial platforms that are strongly constrained by size–weight–power limitations and must manage fully three-dimensional flight dynamics \cite{chung2018}.
-At the level of individual vehicles, the achievable collective behavior of micro-air-vehicle swarms is tightly bounded by the reliability and precision of onboard sensing and state estimation, which motivates flocking algorithms that can operate with minimal and noisy information \cite{coppola2020}.
-From a systems perspective, turning multiple UAVs into a functioning multi-drone system depends critically on ensuring sufficient connectivity, robust communication, and appropriate coordination schemes that can cope with changing mission goals and environmental disturbances \cite{rinner2021}.
+Recent surveys highlight the multifaceted nature of this challenge.
+Scaling from single-robot autonomy to multi-robot collectives requires the tight integration of sensing, control, communication, and onboard computation, especially for aerial platforms that are strongly constrained by size–weight–power limitations and must manage fully three-dimensional flight dynamics~\cite{chung2018}.
+At the level of individual vehicles, the achievable collective behavior of micro-air-vehicle swarms is tightly limited by the reliability and precision of onboard sensing and state estimation, which motivates flocking algorithms that can operate with minimal and noisy information~\cite{coppola2020}.
+From a systems perspective, turning multiple UAVs into a functioning multi-drone system depends critically on ensuring sufficient connectivity, robust communication, and appropriate coordination schemes that can cope with changing mission goals and environmental disturbances~\cite{rinner2021}.